-When it comes to refinishing hardwood flooring in Jackson County, you’ll learn there are two polyurethane finishing coats: oil and water.
+When it comes to refinishing hardwood flooring, you’ll learn there are two polyurethane finishing coats: oil and water based.
 While the most significant difference between the two is their appearance, there are more differences to consider when making your decision.
 Both deliver excellent results, and neither is better or worse than the other.
 It ultimately boils down to your preference.
-As a hardwood flooring refinishing company in Jackson County, with many years of experience, the professionals at JRK Flooring will discuss the pros and cons of each.
+As a the premier hardwood flooring refinishing company in Jackson County, with many years of experience, the professionals at JRK Flooring will discuss the pros and cons of each.

 Like mentioned previously, the appearance between water-based and oil-based polyurethanes is a noticeable one.
 Water-based provides a more transparent finish and isn’t expected to change color over time.
 On the other end, oil-based polyurethane will accent your wood with a rich amber tint.
-Some people don’t appreciate this change in color, so this is an essential factor to consider and discuss with a hardwood floor company in Jackson County.
+Some people don’t appreciate this change in color, so this is an essential factor to consider and discuss with any hardwood flooring company you decide to hire.

 Which finish you choose will determine how quickly furniture can be put back in its place.
-If you go with oil-based polyurethane, you should expect rooms of your home to be a little out of place for a couple of days.
-With oil-based, you have to take at least two days for coating and another 48 hours after the last coat to move furniture back on it.
+If you elect oil-based polyurethane, you should expect the rooms your are refinishing to be a little out of place for a couple of days.
+With oil-based, you need to allow at least two days for coating and another 48 hours after the last coat to move the furniture back onto the floor.
 Water-based, however, dries much faster and requires up to three coats.
 Two coats can be completed within a day.

 Along with the extended drying time of oil-based, a strong odor also comes along with it.
-Whereas water-based polyurethane has a very minimal odor, the VOCs are much higher in oil-based, causing the robust and fumy odor.
+Whereas water-based polyurethane has a very minimal odor, the VOCs are much higher in oil-based, causing the robust and funny odor.
 While it is not harmful, the smell is an important consideration, especially if you have young children and pets.
-As a hardwood refinishing company in Jackson County, we suggest keeping the area as ventilated as possible as the scent will linger for a few days.
+We suggest keeping the area as ventilated as possible as the scent will linger for a few days.